-CBD is short for Cannabidiol, a compound that is predominantly found in certain varieties of the plant Cannabis Sativa L. Chemically, CBD falls into the category of terpeno-phenolic compounds, which are abundantly produced in hair-like structures, called glandular trichomes, that are found on the surfaces of flowers and leaves of cannabis plants.
+Cannabidiol (CBD) is the primary cannabinoid in industrial hemp (Cannabis sativa L.).
+In recent years there has been increasing interest in the therapeutic potential of CBD.
+This cannabinoid, being non-psychoactive, cannot give you the feeling of being high.
+Chemically, CBD falls into the category of terpeno-phenolic compounds, which are abundantly produced in hair-like structures, called glandular trichomes, that are found on the surfaces of the flowers and leaves of cannabis plants.

 There are two primary sources of CBD: the marijuana plant and the hemp plant.
 There are numerous marijuana strains with varying tetrahydrocannabinol (THC) levels.
 On the other hand, the hemp plant contains less than 0.2% THC.
 Given the low THC levels in the hemp plant, it is the best plant for the extraction of pure CBD.

 The first known medicinal uses of cannabis were in China and other parts of Asia during ancient times.
 Its introduction into western medicine occurred much later, in the 1830s.
 Although CBD, the most recognized phytocannabinoid, was isolated from the plant for the first time in 1940, a complete structural identification was reported only three decades later.
 With the discovery of the endocannabinoid system in the human body in the 1980s, the physiological effects of the cannabis plant and phytocannabinoids are now being studied at an even deeper level.